Liberal Democrats (UK): Collapse and opposing Brexit (2015–2019)

 Membership of the Liberal Democrats rose from 45,000 to 61,000 as the party prepared to hold its 2015 party leadership ballot.
 On 16 July 2015, Tim Farron was elected to the leadership of the party with 56.5% of the vote, beating opponent Norman Lamb.
 In the May 2016 local elections, the Liberal Democrats gained a small number of council seats, though they lost ground in the Welsh Assembly.
 The party campaigned for a Remain vote in the referendum on United Kingdom membership of the European Union in June 2016.
-After the Leave vote, the Liberal Democrats sought to mobilise the 48% who voted Remain, and the party's membership rose again, reaching 80,000 by September.
+Following the Leave vote, the Liberal Democrats sought to mobilise the 48% who voted Remain, and the party's membership rose again, reaching 80,000 by September.

 The 2017 local election results saw a loss of about 40 council seats.

 In the 2017 general election, during which the party advocated continued membership of the European single market and a referendum on the Brexit withdrawal agreement, the Liberal Democrats' vote share dropped 0.5% to 7.4%, its lowest percentage ever, but produced a net gain of four seats.
 Farron then resigned; in July 2017 Vince Cable was elected leader unopposed.
 He called for a second referendum on the UK's relationship with the European Union.
 In December 2018, the MP for Eastbourne, Stephen Lloyd, resigned the Liberal Democrat Whip, saying that his party's position on Brexit was inconsistent with his pledge to his constituency that he would "respect the result" of the 2016 United Kingdom European Union membership referendum.
 Although Lloyd remained a Liberal Democrat member, this took the number of sitting Liberal Democrat MPs down to 11.

 The party gained 76 councillors in the 2018 local elections and 704 councillors in the 2019 local elections.
 In the 2019 European Parliament election the party ran with an anti-Brexit message seeking the support of those who wish the UK to remain in the EU, using the slogan "Bollocks to Brexit" which attracted considerable media attention.
 In that election, the party gained 20% of the popular vote and returned 16 MEPs.
 In May, Cable stood down as leader, triggering a leadership election.